colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 **Key Takeaway:**

 Agent-ready data infrastructure is achievable in 90 days.
 The cost of achieving readiness is far less than the cost of remaining unprepared.
-Every enterprise archetype can reach agent-readiness—the path differs, but the destination is the same.
+Every enterprise archetype can reach agent-readiness, the path differs, but the destination is the same.

 ---